-Recently, plaintiffs’ lawyers have pioneered a new tactic – suing companies involved in a merger or acquisition in state courts.
-Nearly every merger or acquisition that involves a public company and is valued over $100 million – 93% of all such transactions in 2012 – becomes the subject of litigation within weeks of its announcement.
+Recently, plaintiffs' lawyers have pioneered a new tactic – suing companies involved in a merger or acquisition in state courts.
+Nearly every merger or acquisition that involves a public company and is valued over $100 million – 93% of all such transactions between 2011 and 2014 – becomes the subject of litigation within weeks of its announcement.
 Furthermore, each merger typically faces multiple lawsuits.
 This lucrative form of litigation occurs because the parties to the merger want to close their deal quickly – thus allowing plaintiffs’ lawyers to hold the merger hostage through the use of multiple lawsuits.
 The vast majority of these suits settle quickly and like other types of securities litigation, typically provide little or no benefit for shareholders.
-But the settlements do result in large fees to the plaintiffs’ lawyers who filed the lawsuits.
+But the settlements do result in large fees to the plaintiffs' lawyers who filed the lawsuits.
 While the courts, especially those in Delaware, are beginning to look unfavorably on this type of litigation, it is still an open question whether this type of spurious litigation is going to end.

 To curb securities litigation abuses, Congress should consider commonsense reforms like the Securities Litigation Attorney Accountability and Transparency Act (SLAATA).
 This measure would expose relationships between securities class action attorneys and plaintiffs, target “pay–to–pay” conflicts between plaintiffs’ attorneys and state pension fund officials, and introduce a competitive bidding process for selecting lead plaintiffs’ attorneys in securities class actions.
 In addition, Congress and state legislatures should consider measures to limit forum shopping and other abuses related to mergers and acquisitions litigation.